shivamcoditation/PaddleOCR/README.md

 - **`combine_logic.py`**: A newly developed, easy-to-understand algorithm to combine predicted text.
 The accuracy of this algorithm ranges from 96% to 100%, depending on the selected threshold value.
 - **`full_inference.py`**: A complete end-to-end inference script that utilizes both the newly trained recognition and detection models.
 The output is saved into a DataFrame for further analysis.

-Sequential Guidelines
+## Sequential Guidelines

-Data Generation: Use the combined_data_gen.py script to generate data for both text recognition and detection tasks.
+1. **Data Generation**: Use the `combined_data_gen.py` script to generate data for both text recognition and detection tasks.

-Transfer Data: After generating the data, transfer the .txt files along with the detection patches and recognition text images to their respective EC2 instances for detection and recognition tasks.
+2. **Transfer Data**: After generating the data, transfer the `.txt` files along with the detection patches and recognition text images to their respective EC2 instances for detection and recognition tasks.

-Model Training: To train the models, refer to the commands documented in the Plan Notes.txt file.
-Alternatively, you can follow the guidelines provided in the PaddleOCR documentation for finetuning.
+3. **Model Training**: To train the models, refer to the commands documented in the `Plan Notes.txt` file.
+Alternatively, you can follow the guidelines provided in the [PaddleOCR documentation](https://github.com/PaddlePaddle/PaddleOCR/blob/main/doc/doc_en/finetune_en.md) for finetuning.

-Export Inference Model: Once training is complete, export the trained model for inference purposes.
+4. **Export Inference Model**: Once training is complete, export the trained model for inference purposes.

-Run Inference and Post-Processing: Execute the following scripts in sequence to perform inference and clean up the predictions:
+5. **Run Inference and Post-Processing**: Execute the following scripts in sequence to perform inference and clean up the predictions:

-full_inference.py
-clean.py
-combine_logic.py
+    - `full_inference.py`
+    - `clean.py`
+    - `combine_logic.py`
-clean.py (run this script again for final clean-up)
+    - `clean.py` (run this script again for final clean-up)

-This README serves as a guide to help users navigate the repository and understand the purpose of each component.
-The code is designed to be modular and scalable, ensuring ease of use and adaptability to various OCR-related tasks.